MediaEase/docs/docs/mediaease/getting_started/index.md

 - :material-book-open: __[Prerequisites]__ – Ensure you have all the necessary prerequisites before beginning the installation.
 - :material-cloud-upload: __[HarmonyUI Standalone Installation]__ – Step-by-step instructions to install only HarmonyUI.
 - :material-cloud-upload: __[MediaEase Full Installation]__ – Comprehensive guide to install the full MediaEase project, including HarmonyUI and scripts.
+- :material-playlist-check: __[Variables Requirements]__ - Instructions on how to correctly use the flags when installing.
 </div>

 [Prerequisites]: #prerequisites
 [MediaEase Full Installation]: installation.md
+[Variables Requirements]: variables.md

 ## Configuration
 Learn how to configure your installation to suit your needs.